-Filipino Escabeche is a delicious sweet and sour dish with crispy whole-fried fish and a colorful stir-fry of vegetables bathed in a sweet and tangy sauce.
+Filipino Escabeche, or Sweet and Sour Fish, features crispy whole-fried fish and a colorful stir-fry of vegetables bathed in a sweet and tangy sauce.
 This flavorful combination captures the essence of Filipino cuisine and will keep you coming back for more!

 Jump to: